BrunoZell/CollectiveIntelligence/litepaper.md

 ## Coordination

 - Establish wants[+theories]
-- Measure fulfillment of wants[+theories] on observations
+- Measure historic fulfillment of wants[+theories] on observations (realized value)
+- Estimate future fulfillment of wants[+theories] on latest observations for both total inaction and current commitments along all failure cases (expected value)
-- Create commitment schemes that point to possible valuable action paths
+- Create commitment schemes that point to possibly valuable action paths
-- Search through all possibilities and propose commitments
+- Given latest observations, current wants[+theories], and current commitments[+theories]: search through all possibilities and propose changes to commitments for one or more accounts
 - Evaluate all proposals and change to any plan that is more +EV.

 Proposal: What could we do?
 As changes to other peoples todo list.